-You can pick up your share at any of our distribution locations.
+You can pick-up your Share at any of our distribution sites.
 Take a look here at our current list of sites.
 For the Summer 2016 pricing details Farm Share Guide.

 Our distribution sites are run by our Site Coordinators (a Corbin Hill staff member) and/or your fellow Shareholders serving as volunteers.
 Check your name on the sign-in sheet, and our Site Coordinators will collect your payment for the next delivery (unless you paid for the season or online), and answer any questions about your account.
 We ask that Shareholders bring their own bags - mother nature will thank you!
 Shareholders can also purchase a new recycled-canvas Corbin Hill tote bag at any one of our collection sites.
 They are hand-made by an women’s empowerment group in Northern India!
 We have limited quantities, so get yours soon!

 We understand that sometimes life can get hectic.
 If you are unable to pick-up one of your deliveries, we suggest you have a friend or neighbor collect your Share for you.
 Due to concerns about refrigeration and imposing on our distribution hosts, we cannot hold Shares at our distribution sites past the closing time of that site.
 Don’t worry, though — the produce isn’t wasted.
 All leftovers will be delivered to nearby food pantries.